-Lots of polls appear every year cataloging what people fear.
+Many polls appear every year cataloging what people fear.
 The results can range anywhere from corrupt government to terrorism to economic collapse.
 There is also one issue that strikes a deep fear in almost everyone, and it isn’t the fear of death.
-But first, here are many common fears that people name in various polls:
+However, before that, here are many common fears that people name in various polls:

 How to Manage Worry and Anxiety

 One of the most helpful things to understand about anxiety is that you are not alone.
-As we mentioned earlier, millions suffer from anxiety disorders.
+Millions suffer from anxiety disorders.
 The number of people who are anxious, but don’t have a disorder, probably numbers in the hundreds of millions.
-Here are some of the best tips to getting a handle on your anxiety.
+Here are some of the best tips for getting a handle on your anxiety.

 You’re Already Doing It